 I’m not sure how many of us will link exercise to mental health and vice versa, particularly when our focus of exercise is to make us look good.
 Exercise should always come secondary to our reasons for doing it.

-Finally, our mental and physical health should be the most important aspects of our thinking when it comes to exercise and not how we look.
+Physical and mental health should be the uppermost thoughts in our mind, when it comes to exercise and not how we look.